sochi/php-nginx/README.md

 contains `/app/public_html` placeholder which can be replaced with the desired directory.

+The file that contains the placeholder is `/etc/nginx/conf.d/default.conf`.

 It can be replaced using, e.g., `sed`, as shown in the following `Dockerfile` and `docker-compose.yaml` example.